ScotlandIS always seek to bring you informed advice and information to ensure your business is resilient.

 Below you will find resources and commentary on the key issues affecting businesses during the COVID-19 pandemic.

-It has been announced by the Scottish Government that as of 13 March anyone developing symptoms consistent with COVID-19, however mild should self-isolate for 7 days.
+It has been announced by the Scottish Government that anyone developing symptoms consistent with COVID-19, however mild, should self-isolate for 10 days and book a COVID-19 test.

 The most common symptoms of COVID-19 are recent onset of: